 Lincoln — What Sparked Lincoln’s Duel & His Unusual Fight Terms

 In the mid-nineteenth century, the state of Illinois was experiencing a financial crisis, and the two political parties—the Whigs and the Democrats—were in constant conflict about how to resolve the issues.
-Thrown into the mix was Lincoln, a Whig lawyer and then-former legislator, and Democratic state auditor James Shields.
+In the mix was Lincoln, a Whig lawyer, and then-former legislator and Democratic state auditor James Shields.